 A beneficiary is the future student, or the person you open the account for.
 You can open an account for a child, grandchild, friend, or even yourself.
-The only rule is that the beneficiary must be a U.S. citizen or resident alien with a valid Social Security number or other taxpayer identification number.
+The only rule is that the beneficiary must be a U.S. citizen or resident alien with a valid Social Security Number or Individual Taxpayer Identification Number.

 What happens if the beneficiary doesn't want to continue his or her education?

 If that's the case, you have a couple of options.
 You can stay invested in case he or she decides to attend school later, as there's no age limit on using the money.
 Or you can change the beneficiary to an eligible family member.

 You can also withdraw the money for other uses.
 However, a 10% penalty tax on earnings (as well as federal and state income taxes) may apply if you withdraw the money to pay for nonqualified expenses.

 How can I use the money in a 529 account?

 Your account can be used for any purpose but please note the following:

 Federal tax issues: To qualify for federal tax-free withdrawals on earnings, the money must be used for: